Hi, I'm Prithvi

 Intelligence is Hierarchical

-CPGs are quick to recover their oscillatory gaits with little feedback.
-They're:
+CPGs recover their gaits quickly with little feedback.
+They are:

 • analytically simple to design, tune, and implement